This post may contain affiliate sales links. Please read my disclosure policy.

-- Every stove is different and frying crepes takes a pretty high temperature, but you’ll have to experiment to see what is best for you.
-Anywhere between medium and medium high should be your sweet spot!
+- Temperature: Every stove is different, and frying crepes takes a pretty high temperature, but you’ll have to experiment to see what is best for you.
+Anywhere between medium heat and medium-high heat should be your sweet spot!

-I pile my crepes into a pie plate or dinner plate covered with some foil throughout the cooking process to keep them all warm, a trick my Mom does.
+I pile my crepes into a pie plate or dinner plate covered with some foil throughout the cooking process to keep them all warm.
 Serve immediately with whatever toppings you desire.

-I usually stack leftover crepes in an airtight container or ziplock bag and keep them in the fridge for up to 5 days.
+I usually stack leftover crepes in an airtight container or zip top bag and keep them in the fridge for up to 5 days.